-Drug development involves a lengthy and expensive process with an uncertain outcome, including failure to demonstrate safety and efficacy to the satisfaction of the FDA or similar regulatory authorities outside the United States.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the formulation and commercialization of our product candidates.
+Drug development involves a lengthy and expensive process with an uncertain outcome, including failure to demonstrate safety and efficacy to the satisfaction of the FDA or similar regulatory authorities outside the U.S. We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the formulation and commercialization of our product candidates.

-We continue to conduct formulation and device development of products from the surfactant platform.
-We are highly dependent on third parties for formulation and device development as well as manufacturing of drug product for future clinical trials and commercial supply.
+We will continue to conduct OP0201 formulation and device development as the product advances through clinical development.
+We are highly dependent on third parties for OP0201 formulation and device development as well as manufacturing of drug product for future clinical trials and commercial supply.